The Liberal Arts Tradition: A Philosophy of Classical Christian Education (Revised Edition)

 “Clark and Jain have masterfully designed this educational model to help guide students on the learning pathways the ancients intended: integrating the Trivium arts (grammar, logic, and rhetoric) and the Quadrivium arts (arithmetic, geometry, music, and astronomy) as the foundational paths to prepare students for the study and application of philosophy and theology in all spheres of life.

 “The nations of the world need nothing less than an educational revolution, a global movement deeply committed to providing the world with access to the kind of quality education outlined in this book.
-I highly recommend it.” —Dr. Steve Childers, President & CEO Pathway Learning; former professor, Reformed Theological Seminary
+I highly recommend it.” —Dr. Steve Childers, President & CEO of Pathway Learning; former professor, Reformed Theological Seminary

 Praise for the First Edition